kfung21/FFTCGBayArea_VP2/docs/blog/2022-12-8_Draft_Guide_FFTCG_Updated.md

 I have played the draft format for FFTCG about 6 times now and numerous times in other games like MTG and L5R.
 There are very key differences if you are coming from MTG.
 Below I will highlight some takeaways and tips:

 1. Know the cards… knowledge is power.
-Utilize <a href="https://ffdecks.com/search">FFDecks</a> or look at the card lists from the main site <a href="https://fftcg.square-enix-games.com/na/card-browser">here</a>.
+Utilize <a href="https://ffdecks.com/search">FFDecks</a> or look at the card lists from the <a href="https://fftcg.square-enix-games.com/na/card-browser">SE card browser</a> or the <a href="http://www.square-enix-shop.com/jp/ff-tcg/rules/all_draft.html">SE main draft site</a>.

 2. You only get a pool of 48 cards to choose from out of the 4 booster packs used to draft
      * You have to utilize a 40 card deck meaning only 8 cards are free from use